apache/arrow/docs/source/format/Columnar.rst

 We discuss dictionary encoding as it relates to serialization further below.

-.. _run-length-encoded-layout:
+.. _run-end-encoded-layout:

-Run-Length Encoded Layout
+Run-End Encoded Layout
 -------------------------

-Run-Length is a data representation that represents data as sequences of the same value, called runs.
-Each run is represented as a value, and an integer describing how often this value is repeated.
+Run-End is a data representation that represents data as sequences of the same value, called runs.
+Each run is represented as a value, and an integer describing the index in the array where the run ends.

-Any array can be run-length encoded.
-A run-length encoded array has no buffers by itself, but has two child arrays.
+Any array can be run-end encoded.
+A run-end encoded array has no buffers by itself, but has two child arrays.
 The first one holds a signed integer called a "run end" for each run.
 The run ends array can hold either 16, 32, or 64-bit integers.
 The actual values of each run are held